Aldohlys/RReporting/README.md

 **Missing features:**

--   P3 Like PnL, sum Risk and Reward for selected Trades lines

 -   P2 Add Update button in Trade tab: Possibility to edit any line in the Trades.csv file and modify Idée/Comment field or Risk/Reward fields